kontena/docs/using-kontena/vault.md

 ## Using LetsEncrypt Certificates

-Kontena Vault integrates natively with [LetsEncrypt](https://letsencrypt.org) to provide easy-to-use certificate management for your Kontena Services.
+Kontena Vault integrates natively with [Let's Encrypt](https://letsencrypt.org) to provide easy-to-use certificate management for your Kontena Services.

+The following chapters describe the flow of getting certificates from Let's Encrypt: register --> authorize domain --> request certificate

 #### Register for LE

-To use LetsEncrypt, you must first register as a user.
+To use Let's Encrypt, you must first register as a user.

 ```
 $ kontena certificate register <you@example.com>